Hibernate support on Ubuntu 20.04 with encrypted swap and encrypted root filesystem

 Now update grub and initramfs, then test with a reboot that the swap is getting mounted during normal boot process:

-# update-initramfs -u -k all
+update-grub update-initramfs -u -k all reboot

 If successful, you can try hibernate – open some text editor window for example and type the following command – as there is no way to get the hibernate button in GNOME menu yet: